 The most recent engineer's estimate for construction exceeds the approved construction budget.
 Value engineering options will be identified in the design phase.
-Since the project is in early planning phase, no changes to the schedule forecast are reported at this time.

 Sneath Lane Gate Trailhead - View Looking South

 10015113 - Southern Skyline Blvd Ridge Trail Extension

 Project Description: The Bay Area Ridge Trail project was started in 1987 by the Bay Area Ridge Trail Council to create an approximately 550-mile long continuous trail for hikers, mountain bicyclists, and equestrians along the ridgelines overlooking San Francisco Bay.
 The objective of this project is to provide access to the Peninsula watershed, to enhance educational opportunities, and to ensure watershed protection.
 This proposed trail extension project would construct a 6-mile long trail on the Peninsula Watershed in San Mateo County between Highway 92 and the Golden Gate National Recreation Area's (GGNRA) Phleger Estate.
 The project would consist of 8 to 10-foot wide, all-weather surface trails; retaining structures to stabilize cut and/or fill slopes; drainage facilities; two parking lots; two prefabricated restrooms along the trail; site security features; and landscape restoration.